edgecase/bird-wave/doc/responsive-design-with-js.md

 For a dynamic client-side application, using CSS alone to show and hide components for different screen sizes isn't enough.
-Even when hidden, components may be listening for application state and re-rendering themselves, taking up resources for no visible effect, giving the perception of a laggy app.
+Even when hidden, components may be listening for application state and re-rendering themselves or taking up resources for no visible effect, giving the perception of a laggy app.
 They may be making unnecessary AJAX requests to the server.

 ### Screen size as application state

-The client environment needs to be aware of the available screen size at a more fundamemtal level.
+The client environment needs to be aware of the available screen size at a more fundamental level.
 In other words, screen size should be part of the application state.
 This way, the client can make decisions on whether or not to render certain components for a given screen size.